ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 You will need to then enter your bitbucket account name and password.
 What happens here is that your server is registering itself with the bitbucket account using a SSH key.
 This will enable it to complete the rest of the software installation without needing further use of the user name and password.

+When prompted for a client, enter "sacog" to set up to use the demonstration data prepared for this set of instructions.

 If the installation pauses on:
 ::
   git log -n 1 --color=never --pretty=oneline